segmentation-in-style/segmentation-in-style.github.io/README.md

-# segmentation in style: unsupervised semantic image segmentation with stylegan and clip
+# Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP

 This is the repository that contains source code for the [project website](https://segmentation-in-style.github.io/).